 In history: quantitative economic history (cliometrics), empirical political economy in history, qualitative economic or social history; emergence and dynamics of institutions and networks.

 In evolutionary biology: theoretical models of evolution (applied to family structure, strategic interactions, plasticity, cognition, learning, cultural evolution); related empirical work.

 In anthropology: human biology, life history theory, human development and plasticity, health and infectious disease, aging, demography, host-parasite co-evolution, diet and nutrition, global health, evolutionary medicine and genetics.

-In political science: public opinion and public policies, comparative studies of democratic institutions, democracy and development, experimental political science, studies of networks and their impact on individual and collective action.
+In political science: public opinion and public policies, political economy, political institutions, development, experimental political science, studies of networks and their impact on individual and collective action.

 In law: law and economics, corporate governance, criminology.

-In psychology: cognition, the emotions, social trust, gender, group decision-making.
+In psychology: cognition, beliefs, identity, memory, the emotions, culture, social trust, gender, group decision-making.

 In sociology: network formation, the impact of networks on social outcomes, sociology of religion.